gridsusc/gridsusc.github.io/index.md

 ## How to become a member:
 To be a member of GRIDS, submit our [signup form](https://forms.gle/FDC4xnDmSBJNC8SN7) and Venmo your semester dues to **@gridsusc**.
 Dues are $10 per semester for new members and $5 per semester for returning GRIDSters.

+*Please note:* If you are a fully online DEN student, you are not required to pay semester dues.

 ## Why be a GRIDS Member?
 Membership in GRIDS provides: